 Can be originally found on Cabot’s website, www.cabotog.com.

 In Cabot’s primary operating state of Pennsylvania the oil and gas industry accounts for more than 320,000 jobs.
 We aim to contribute to programs that ensure our neighbors have access to the education and training that today’s jobs require.
-Science, technology, engineering and mathematics (STEM) careers are vital to our future.
+Science, technology, engineering and mathematics (STEM) careers are vital to our future, especially in the energy industry.
 Professionals in STEM-related jobs are working to solve some of the world’s most complex problems.
 Encouraging students to seek STEM opportunities is a focus of our educational giving efforts.

 Located in the Marcellus Shale region of Pennsylvania, the Lackawanna College School of Petroleum & Natural Gas (LCPNG) is an ideal partner to support the growth of work-ready local residents for the region’s petroleum and natural gas firms.
 In addition to collaborating on curriculum and supporting lectures, field trips and intern opportunities, Cabot created a $2.5 million endowment for LCPNG scholarships, equipment, curriculum development and long-term needs.